Social Security Disability Lawyer Services

 Multiple levels of appeal are available, with the process looking significantly different for each approach.
 Reconsideration typically represents the first step, with the same office that handled the original application revisiting it on request.
 Requests for reconsideration can be made online via the SSA website.

 If you’re unhappy with the decision made during reconsideration, you can proceed with an administrative law hearing.
 Requests occur online, with many hearings taking place over video.
 Decisions made by administrative law judges can sometimes be dismissed following Appeals Council reviews.
 The final level of the appeals process involves filing a civil suit with a federal district court.
-Throughout this process, you can benefit from working with a Social Security disability lawyer.
+Throughout this process, you can benefit from working with a Social Security disability lawyer at DG Law Group.

 Reach out to DG Law group today, and get the help and support you need for the Social Security Disability claim process.